tobiask-hfs/blazert-docker/README.md

 ![alt text](https://github.com/tobiask-hfs/blazert-docker/blob/master/readme_images/remote_clang.PNG)

 ## Step 8 - CMake

 A CMake profile must be set up for the project to run.
 This should basically look like the following:

 ![alt text](https://github.com/tobiask-hfs/blazert-docker/blob/master/readme_images/example_debug_gcc.PNG)

 It must be noted that this still refers to the blazeRT framework.

+## Important information

+1. If the container is deleted and created again, everything must be repeated from step 7 onwards

+2. The container should be started before the IDE to avoid problems.
+If it is started afterwards, then there may be problems with the remote host.

+   **Possible solution**: Checkout another branch and and the go to your desired branch.
+This should resolve the problem.